KalinaBarzashka/Education/RedisUniversity/RU101 Introduction to Redis Data Structures/Week 3/01_Transactions.md

 - Abort transaction if observed key has changed
 - Keyspace notifications
 - `WATCH key [key...]` - declare interest in one or more keys; Must be called before the transaction is started, so decide upfront the keys that needs to be observed
-- Multile `WATCH` command can be executed before the `MULTI`.
+- Multile `WATCH key [key...]` command can be executed before the `MULTI`.
 The effects are cumulative.
-Subsequent `WATCH` commands does not override previous keys being watched
+Subsequent `WATCH key [key...]` commands does not override previous keys being watched
 - When `EXEC` is called the transaction will fail if any watched key have been modified
 - `UNWATCH` is used to remove all watched keys
-- `WATCH` are local to the current client and connection
+- `WATCH key [key...]` are local to the current client and connection
 - After successful `EXEC`, all the watched keys are automatically `UNWATCH`-ed